 The careers of so many country stars exploded after performing on the "Louisiana Hayride," a popular country music radio show that rivaled the Grand Ole Opry during its heyday.
 These stars, it seems, keep returning to the Shreveport Municipal Auditorium, where the show originated.
 The supernatural presences of Elvis, Johnny Cash, Patsy Cline, and an unnamed custodian are among those who are still prowling the dressing rooms and corridors of the stadium.
 The Muni's paranormal manifestations include apparitions, auditory phenomena - including voices and odd knocks - and poltergeist-like activity.

 The country music world was devastated after Hank Williams Sr. was found dead in his Cadillac.
-Country songwriters claim they find inspiration in Oakwood Annex Cemetery of Montgomery, Alabama at the final resting place of their patron saint - Hank Williams.
-Williams is buried next to his wife Audrey.
+Country songwriters claim they find inspiration in Oakwood Annex Cemetery of Montgomery, Alabama, at the final resting place of their patron saint - Hank Williams.
+Williams is buried next to his wife, Audrey.
 Some of the songwriters say they can even feel his presence.
 Others say they have actually seen his presence.
-At least a few witnesses claimed to have watched an eerie fog drift along the grassy fields of the Oakwood Cemetery Annex and stop right at Hank's gravesite around the gravestones.
+At least a few witnesses claimed to have watched an eerie fog drift along the grassy fields of the Oakwood Cemetery Annex and stop right at the Hank Williams memorial around the gravestones.
 A drifting mist may be the perfect paranormal manifestation of the guy who called himself Luke the Drifter.

 7. Folsom's Phantoms - Folsom State Prison